nhicung/PhoneGApApplication/README.md

 ## Feature

 This website is for:
-* Learning about Sjogren symptom and how to prevent it
+* Learning about Sjögren symptom and how to prevent it
 * Contact info needed for help with this symptom

 ## View